Joey00122/Joey00122/README.md

 # Contact Info
 ### Email: TBD
 ### LINKEDIN: https://www.linkedin.com/in/joe-carrion/

+# Programming Languages
+### Some programming languages I'm interested in is python and java.
+I know some basic levels of c++, but I'm still at a beginner level when it deals with programming overall.
 <!--
 **Joey00122/Joey00122** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.